GuttmanLab/chipdip-pipeline/README.md

 10. Read Count Summary for Individual Antibodies (`workup/splitbams/splitbam_statistics.txt`)
     - The number of read counts contained within each individual BAM file assigned to individual antibodies.

+11. BigWig Files for Individual Antibodies (`workup/bigwigs/*.bw`)
+    - BigWigs are generated using [`deeptools bamCoverage`](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) with binsize set in [`config.yaml`](#config-yaml).
+Normalization is performed using effective genome size, which is calculated as the size of the canonical chromosomes in the Bowtie 2 index minus the size of regions in the mask for that genome.

 # Credits